Chris Sale and Tarik Skubal take Cy Young Awards after both were pitching triple crown winners

 The 22-year-old Skenes is the fifth rookie to finish among the top three in Cy Young Award voting.
 Only Fernando Valenzuela won both awards in the same year, in 1981 with the Dodgers in the National League.

-Clase, with a 0.61 ERA in 74 1/3 innings over 74 games, is the first reliever to finish among the top three in Cy Young voting since San Diego closer Trevor Hoffman came in second for the NL award in 2006.
+Clase, with a 0.61 ERA in 74 1/3 innings over 74 games, is the first reliever to finish among the top three in Cy Young voting in either league since Angels closer Francisco Rodríguez came in third for the AL award in 2008.

+This story makes a correction in the last paragraph to note that Trevor Hoffman was not the previous reliever to finish among the top three in Cy Young Award voting in either league.
+Francisco Rodríguez finished third in 2008 AL voting.

 AP MLB: https://apnews.com/hub/MLB